husio/gbb/pkg/surf/docs/README.md

 Traces are sampled and gathered for only some requests to avoid performance degradation due to measuring.

-Best practice is to provide a wrapper for your services ([database](https://github.com/go-surf/surf/blob/master/sqldb/sql_trace.go), [cache](https://godoc.org/github.com/go-surf/surf#TraceCache), RPC client) that transparently for the user create traces.
+Best practice is to provide a wrapper for your services ([database](https://github.com/go-surf/surf/blob/master/sqldb/sql_trace.go), [cache](https://godoc.org/github.com/go-surf/surf#TraceCache), RPC client) that transparently create traces for the user.

 ## Debug Toolbar

 *Debug toolbar must be used only during local development*.
-It display many useful informations about handled requests on a single page.
+It displays useful information about handled requests on a single page.

 ![](debug_toolbar.png)

 ## HTML Template

 `surf` provides an [`HTML Renderer`](https://godoc.org/github.com/go-surf/surf#NewHTMLRenderer) for rendering HTML documents.
-It is using `html/template` package to render.
+It is using the `html/template` package to render.

 When in debug mode, all rendering failures return friendly error pages.